-We’ve spent a good amount of time helping you understand the in’s and out’s of local marketing in our “In the Trenches” series, but now, some of the most important questions to ask yourself are “How Much Should I Spend?” and “Where Should I Spend It?”.
+We’ve spent a good amount of time helping you understand the in’s and out’s of local marketing in our “In the Trenches” series, but now, some of the most important questions to ask yourself with respect to your local marketing budget are “How Much Should I Spend?” and “Where Should I Spend It?”.

 When it comes to local marketing budgets, we know these can oftentimes be smaller, more limited monthly budgets that don’t have any room for waste.
 Even if your budget is $200, $500, or only $1,000 a month, we have an answer for you.
 But before we get to that answer, you’ll have to know that, unfortunately, smaller budgets come with a few limitations, meaning you won’t be able to do Everything that’s out there.
 With this in mind, it’s even more important to pick and choose the best places to invest your dollars to get the most return in local marketing.

 Here’s our answer big for you, boiled down to a single concept…

 – Start with an Upside-Down Marketing Funnel –

 Wait… What does the traditional Marketing Funnel Look Like Again?